Seraaron/agora/srd/lists/jobs/Hunter.md

 #animal #athletic #martial #rogue

-Throwing weapons in [[Martial Combat|combat]], as well as shooting or chasing down animals for food or sport.
+Throwing weapons in [[Martial Conflict|combat]], as well as shooting or chasing down animals for food or sport.
 Also includes tracking, trapping, fishing, persistence hunting, or lying in wait — often with the help of others, or trained animals, who share in the reward.

-May be used during [[Martial Combat|combat]] to make ranged attacks or to bind a target from a short distance, using the target's  poise as the base difficulty.
+May be used during [[Martial Conflict|combat]] to make ranged attacks or to bind a target from a short distance, using the target's  poise as the base difficulty.

 ¶ **Requires:** #hunter weapons, or traps and nets, or other #rogue-tools